manifold-systems/manifold/README.md

 # Manifold

-**Manifold extends Java at compile time** using the Java compiler plugin.
+**Manifold extends Java at compile time** through the Java compiler plugin API.

 It adds language features and type-safe access to external data, APIs, and DSLs *directly* to Java, without leaving the Java compiler and without additional build steps.